VidKein/Geo-assistant-v2.0-Data/README.md

 ![Seting](./icons/readme/Menu%203.jpg)
 ### Settings:
   1. General settings:
      * Site display language
      * Choose whether to display the point number or not
      * Reset all general settings
   2. Import work calendar

   RULES FOR COMPLETING THE WORK PLAN TABLE:
   - COLUMN A - fill in any
   - COLUMN B - point number (filling options number 141801 or extenso EXT-306(480901), EXT-336(550401))
   - COLUMN C - type of work (filling options with a letter (type of work n-level survey, t-tacheometric survey))
+  3. Name of the work location:
+     * Add
+     * Delete
-  3. Working with points:
+  4. Working with points:
      * Adding
      * Editing
      * Deleting
-  4. Point type codes/coordinate system:
+  5. Point type codes/coordinate system:
      * Adding
      * Deleting
-  5. Importing points as a list
+  6. Importing points as a list

   Importing a list of points using .csv, .txt format files.